vigneshrajj/gofind/README.md

     - Use alias g followed by 2 arguments and each of them will be placed at the respective places for searching
     - `g abc efg` would become `https://google.com/search?q=abc&q2=efg`
 - **Key Value arguments** - `#a gm https://mail.google.com/mail/u/{r:0,vr:1}/#inbox`
-    - Use alias gm followed by specific key from the keys provided in the command (keys from above example are r, vr) and it will be replaced by the corresponding value (values from above example are 0, 1)
+    - Use alias gm followed by specific key from the keys provided in the command (keys from above example are r, vr) and it will be replaced by the corresponding value (values from above example are 0, 1):
         - `gm vr` would become `https://mail.google.com/mail/u/1/#inbox`
+    - Mark a value as default value if no arguments are passed:
+        - `#a gm https://mail.google.com/mail/u/{r$(default):0,vr:1}/#inbox` - Creating a command with `$(default)` before the colon specifies it as the default
+        - For the above command, `gm` would become `https://mail.google.com/mail/u/0/#inbox`

 ##### Additional Utilities